A good and pious man, Uncle Tom is the protagonist of

 Tom’s master in New Orleans and Eva’s father, St. Clare is a flighty and romantic man, dedicated to pleasure.
 St. Clare does not believe in God, and he carouses and drinks every night.
 Although he dotes on his daughter and treats his slaves with compassion, St. Clare shares the hypocrisy of Mr. Shelby in that he sees the evil of slavery but nonetheless tolerates and practices it.

 St. Clare and Marie’s angelic daughter.
 Eva, also referred to in the book as Little Eva (her given name is Evangeline) is presented as an absolutely perfect child—a completely moral being and an unimpeachable Christian.
-She laments the existence of slavery and sees no difference between blacks and whites.
+She laments the existence of slavery and sees no difference between Black and white people.
 After befriending Tom while still a young girl, Eva becomes one of the most important figures in his life.
 In death, Eva becomes one of the text’s central Christ figures.

 St. Clare’s cousin from the North (Vermont) who comes to help him manage the household, Ophelia opposes slavery in the abstract.
 However, she finds actual slaves somewhat distasteful and harbors considerable prejudice against them.
 After Eva’s death, and through her relationship with Topsy, Ophelia realizes her failings and learns to see slaves as human beings.
 Stowe hoped that much of her Northern audience might recognize themselves in Ophelia and reconsider their views on slavery.